Highly-Accountable/.github/SECURITY.md

 Scope
 This policy applies to:

-All repositories under the DisclosureDelta organization.
+All repositories under the Highly Accountable organization.

 Production environments hosted on Render and Supabase associated with our primary domain.